Fat-Free Sewers

 Helping to prevent sewer overflows and backups is easy

-Fats, oils, and grease can damage your home and the environment.
+Fats, oils, and grease (FOG) can damage your home and the environment.
 Most of us know grease as the byproduct of cooking.
 Grease is found in such things as meat fats, cooking oil, shortening, sauces and dairy products.
 When these are washed down your sink, grease sticks to the insides of sewer pipes (both on your property and in the streets).
 Over time, it can build up and block the entire pipe.
-The results can be:
+As this Pollution Prevention Resource Center (PPRC) video shows, the results can be:

 • Raw sewage overflowing into parks, yards, and streets.